Saturn A-1

 Saturn A-1, studied in 1959, was projected to be the first version of Saturn I and was to be used if necessary before the S-IV liquid hydrogen second stage became available.
+It was proposed as a launcher for Project Horizon, a scientific / military base on the Moon project, at a time when the U.S. Department of the Army, Department of the Navy, and Department of the Air Force had total responsibility for U.S. space program plans.

-It was designed as a three stage vehicle.
-The S-I first stage (initially proposed for the Juno V rocket and eventually used on Saturn I) would propel the Saturn A-1 into space, continuing the flight with a Titan I missile based second stage.
-Finally a Centaur C high-energy double-engine third stage could send a payload into its final Earth orbit or to other planets.
+The rocket was designed as a three stage vehicle.
+The S-I first stage (initially proposed for the Juno V rocket and eventually used on Saturn I) with eight H-1 engines would propel the Saturn A-1 into space, continuing the flight with a Titan I missile based second stage with two LR-87-3 engines.
+Finally a Centaur C high-energy double RL-10A-1 engine third stage could send a payload into its final Earth orbit or to other planets.

 The Saturn A-1 never flew, but all proposed stages were used on different launch vehicles.
 Today, they are all retired.